 Instructions

-To Make Your Curry Paste:
+To Make Your Khao Soi Curry Paste:

 To Make the Curry Soup:

-- Open a can of coconut milk and gently scoop the top layer of cream (~½ cup) into a large pot.
+- Open a can of coconut milk and gently scoop the top layer of cream (~½ cup) into a large wok.
 Heat over medium high heat until you start to see an oily sheen.
-Add the khao soi curry paste and stir into the coconut cream.
-Cook until the curry paste has completely absorbed the coconut milk.

-To Make the Roast Chili Sauce:
+To Make the Fried Chili Oil:

 To Serve the Khao Soi: